 Role of Management and the CEO in Setting Executive Compensation

-During fiscal 2019, management continued to engage Meridian Compensation Partners, LLC (“Meridian”) as its compensation consultant.
+During fiscal 2021, management continued to engage Meridian Compensation Partners, LLC (“Meridian”) as its compensation consultant.
 The HRC Committee took into consideration that Meridian provided executive compensation-related services to management when it evaluated any information and analyses provided by Meridian, all of which were also independently reviewed by FW Cook, as applicable, on the HRC Committee’s behalf.

 - Direct talent market peers.

-- US-based companies in the technology sector (excluding distributors, contract manufacturers and outsourced services/IT consulting) with revenues between ~$10 billion and $250 billion and market cap between ~$7 billion and $175 billion.
+- US-based companies in the technology sector (excluding distributors, contract manufacturers and outsourced services/IT consulting) with revenues between ~$12 billion and $290 billion and market cap between ~$6 billion and $140 billion.

 - Review of the peer companies chosen by companies within our proposed peer group and peer business similarity, to evaluate relevance.

 Following the close of the fiscal year, the HRC Committee reviews actual financial results and MBO performance against the goals that it had set for the applicable plans for that year, with payouts under the plans determined based on performance against the established goals.
-The HRC Committee meets in executive session to review the MBO performance of the CEO and to determine a recommendation for his annual PfR incentive award to be approved by the independent members of the Board.
-See “2019 Annual Incentives” below for a further description of our results and corresponding incentive payouts.
+The HRC Committee meets in executive session to review the MBO performance of the CEO and to determine a recommendation for his annual incentive award to be approved by the independent members of the Board.
+See “2021 Annual Incentives” below for a further description of our results and corresponding incentive payouts.

-Under our Total Rewards Program, executive compensation consists of: base salary, annual incentives, long-term incentives, benefits, and perquisites.
+Under our Total Rewards Program, executive compensation consists of base salary, annual incentives, long-term incentives, benefits, and perquisites.

-2019 Base Salary
+2021 Base Salary